sc0ttkclark/wordpress-fields-api/README.md

 ### Pull Requests

-To submit a pull request, please base it off of the `master` branch.is your oyster and we're eager to help you get those pearls!
+To submit a pull request, please base it off of the `master` branch.

 ## LICENSE